-Reserves totalled £1,607,076 at the year end.
-Of these, unrestricted reserves amount to £419,439 and restricted reserves £1,187,637.
-In the long term the Board would like to increase the balance on unrestricted reserves to an amount representing 6 months of operating expenses even though current revenue streams (statutory funding from local authorities) present little risk to the financial stability of the organisation.
-The Board is also of the view that with 2 large owned buildings in Wandsworth, the charity has hidden reserves in that the buildings are worth substantially more than their book values.
-Reserve levels are reviewed annually and the Board of Trustees has agreed that reserves should be built up to the desired level in stages consistent with the charity's overall financial position and business development plan.
+Reserves totalled £1,638,767 at the year end.
+Of these, unrestricted reserves amount to £461,508 and restricted reserves £1,177,259.
+In the long term the Board would like to increase the balance on unrestricted reserves to an amount representing 3 months of operating expenses even though current revenue streams (statutory funding from local authorities) present little risk to the financial stability of the organisation.
+BeyondAutism's reserves policy is reviewed annually as part of the budget approval process and the Board of Trustees has agreed that reserves should be built up to the desired level in stages consistent with the charity's overall financial position and business development plan.
 This trend is expected to be maintained with a view to increasing the level of free reserves over time until the target, revised as appropriate, is achieved.